 Stephen Doebler holds a BA in Christian Education.
 As a teenager, he participated in mission trips to six different countries.
 He has served as a youth pastor, teaching Sunday school classes and preaching.
 In addition, he has led ministry teams to Kokrine Hills Bible Camp in Alaska.
 Stephen has served as a deacon in his church and is currently an elder.
 He continues to minister in teaching, youth programs, and behind the scenes operations.
 Stephen and his wife Katy will be celebrating 27 years of marriage this December and have raised four boys.

-For the past fifteen years, Ghislain G. Yamongbe has been a pastor, a school, university, prison, and hospital chaplain, as well as a board member of University Bible Groups and Hospital Bible Groups.
+For the past 15 years, Ghislain G. Yamongbe has been a pastor, a school, university, prison, and hospital chaplain, as well as a board member of University Bible Groups and Hospital Bible Groups.
 He also founded a publishing house and is a volunteer at Youth for Christ, a writer, and an editor.
 Originally from Benin, he lives in Minnesota, where he serves at Cornerstone Church and is establishing a local spiritual community called The Church on Mission USA (Empowered to Witness).
 With an M.A. in community development project management and a heart for Guinea and Haiti, he is studying to become a registered nurse as a way to spread the Gospel on the mission field.
 Learn more about his online ministry on social media @Pastor Gee Guezo.

 Rachel DeWitt attends the University of Arizona, where she is double majoring in physics and French.
 She is also part of a campus ministry group called Navigators.
 She is excited to use the language she’s been studying since middle school to further the Lord’s kingdom.
 She also hopes to help people her age come to the Lord and grow in their faith.